carineang/tp/docs/DeveloperGuide.md

 besides having invalid index(s) (i.e. `INDEX` specified is not a positive integer between 1 and 2147483647 inclusive), which is already a known issue.

-The additional reasons include exceeding the maximum number of unique indexes that can be deleted of 100, or `START_INDEX` > `END_INDEX` for the range-format.
+The additional reasons include exceeding the maximum number of unique indexes that can be deleted of 100, or when `START_INDEX` > `END_INDEX` for the range-format.

 #### Planned:
-The application should be able to provide more informative error messages such as "Maximum number of contacts exceeded" when the maximum number of unique indexes that can be deleted exceeds 100, or to display a relevant error messages when the indexes specified in the format do not conform to the constraints specified in the user guide for their respective formats, (such as `START_INDEX` > `END_INDEX` for ranged-delete format, and for all delete formats, when some of the indexes specified are invalid).
+The application should provide more informative and specific error messages that contain the reason for failing to delete contact(s), such as when the number of unique indexes to be deleted exceeds 100 (e.g., "Maximum number of contacts exceeded").

+It should also display relevant error messages when the indexes specified in the format do not comply with the constraints specified in the user guide for their respective formats.
+For example, displaying that the start and index of a ranged-delete format is out of order when `START_INDEX` is greater than `END_INDEX`, or displaying which specified index was invalid if multiple indexes are provided.